Converting media files

 INFO

 The provided configuration will apply equally to all video tracks of the input.
+If you want to apply a separate configuration to each video track, check track-specific options.

 Discarding video